codeonlyjs/website/content/guide/apiEnvironment.md

 ### untilLoaded() {#Environment#untilLoaded}

-Returns a promise that resolves when any pending load operation has finished
+Returns a promise that resolves when any pending load operations have finished.

 ```ts